 - Hormonal problems.
-Periods can be irregular and sometimes heavy if you do not ovulate every month.
-For example, this occurs in some women with polycystic ovary syndrome.
+Periods can be irregular and sometimes heavy when not ovulating every month.
+This can occur in some women with polycystic ovary syndrome.
 Women with an underactive thyroid gland may have heavy periods.

 - The intrauterine contraceptive device (IUCD, or coil).
 Sometimes an IUCD causes heavy periods.
 However, a special hormone-releasing IUCD called the intrauterine system (IUS) can actually treat heavy periods (see 'Levonorgestrel intrauterine system (LNG-IUS)' in the treatment section below).

 - Pelvic infections.
 There are different infections that can sometimes lead to heavy bleeding developing.
 For example, chlamydia can occasionally cause heavy bleeding.
 These infections can be treated with antibiotics.
 See the separate leaflet called Pelvic Inflammatory Disease.

 - Warfarin or similar medicines interfere with blood clotting.
 When taking one of these medicines for other conditions, heavier periods may be a side-effect.

 - Some medicines used for chemotherapy can also cause heavy periods.

 - Blood clotting disorders, such as von Willebrand disease, are rare causes of heavy bleeding.
 Other symptoms are also likely to develop, such as easy bruising or bleeding from other parts of the body.